tylerwu2222/magpie/README.md

 Yes, it's another notetaking app.

 # Motivation
-I've used a good amount of notetaking apps for the past few years (OneNote, Google Keep, Notion, Obsidian, default notes app...), and each had feature I enjoyed, but each lacked some functionality I wanted.
+I've used a good amount of notetaking apps for the past few years (OneNote, Google Keep, Notion, Obsidian, default notes app...), and each had features I enjoyed, but each lacked some functionality I wanted.
 I also wanted to get better at full stack, so I thought: 🐦🐦🪨

 My goal is to complete a beta by the end of September 2024, and decide from there whether this is worth continuing.